Genereux-akotenou/jee-faqs/README.md

 # jee-faqs
-faqs web site project built with java entreprise edition technology<br>
-we carried out this project as part of a tp on javaee technology at ifri
+faqs web site project built with java entreprise edition technology. we carried out this project as part of a tp on javaee technology at IFRI.

 # Authors
-This project was carried out jointly with @Ninel ASSOGBA, student in sofware engineering at IFRI.
+This project was carried out jointly with @Ninel ASSOGBA, student in sofware engineering at IFRI.<br>
-@Généreux AKOTENOU
+@Généreux AKOTENOU<br>
-@Ninel ASSOGBA
+@Ninel ASSOGBA<br>

 # overview